 Rebuilding Former Home on Jay Bea Ct in Glen Burnie

 The fire at my former home at 383 JayBea Ct. in March 1991 was extensive.
-The roof was destroyed and all rooms gutted except for a small family room that was formerly a garage.
+The roof was destroyed and all rooms were gutted except for a small family room that was formerly a garage.

-My house sat in ruins until August 1992 because I was waiting for a settlement between my insurance company and insurance adjuster.
+My house sat in ruins until August 1992 because I was waiting for a settlement between my insurance company and the insurance adjuster.
 A settlement could have been reached in January 1992 but Mona refused to sign off on a payment to our insurance adjuster.

 After my divorce was finalized in July, the court ordered an attorney to represent Mona in signing documents with the insurance adjuster.
 The insurance adjuster was now able to get paid and my insurance company would now release the money to the contractor of my choice for repairing the fire damage in my home.